Trading strategies

 As with any form of trading, the more volatile the market, the greater the risk, so it’s important to understand how to manage this when trading volatility with options.

-If you own an asset, you can set a stop-loss order that takes effect when the price falls below a certain point (or, if you’re shorting stock, rises past a particular value).
-This figure is the amount you would be prepared to lose, and it makes sense when buying options to pay no more than that figure on premiums.
-However, stock stop losses are not foolproof.
-For example, they don’t cover gap openings, when the market opens at a different value from its previous close without any trading taking place.
+If you own an asset, you can set a stop-loss order that takes effect when the price falls below a certain point (or, if you’re going short, rises past a particular value).
+This figure is the amount you would be prepared to lose, and it makes sense when buying options to pay no more than that figure.
+However, most stop-loss orders don’t cover gapping, when the market opens at a different value from its previous close without any trading taking place.

-When buying options, it’s impossible to lose more than the premium you pay, and by using straddle or strangle strategies with simultaneous call and put positions, you can potentially capitalise on various scenarios.
-Sellers can, as previously mentioned, make a large profit on premiums when volatility is high, but they also face the risk of potentially unlimited losses from adverse movements in the underlying asset.
+When buying options, it’s impossible to lose more than the option price, and by using straddle or strangle strategies with simultaneous call and put positions, you can potentially capitalise on various scenarios.
+Sellers can, as previously mentioned, make a large profit when volatility is high, but they also face the risk of potentially unlimited losses from adverse movements in the underlying asset.

 Tools and resources for analysing volatility